Pokemon-PythonRed/Pokemon-PythonRed/README.md

 ### Important Notes:

-* This is _not_ a perfect recreation of Pokémon Red; it's a custom story that takes place in the Kanto region, a test of my own coding skills and creativity.
+* This is _not_ a perfect recreation of Pokémon Red; it's a custom story that takes place in the fictional Kanto region.
-* This is my first GitHub project, and I’m not very acquainted to its features and capabilities.
-* I've only recently learnt Markdown, specifically for this project.

 Summary: **_Don’t Judge_!**

 ### To Play:

 First, ensure you have `Python` installed.
 If not, you can find the installer [here](https://sdassq-my.sharepoint.com/:u:/g/personal/ba004629_bac_qld_edu_au/ESCL5J4RZcFLrzRbpcnyy6EBjn22m7ZuFJQMH7HiIW0XFw?e=cFyr1g) (v3.6.8).
 Tick the box that says `Add Python to PATH` during installation.

+However, if you are using a work/school computer and are not an administrator, you don't need to tick `py launcher`, as IDLE (what you're installing) is the same thing anyway.

 This also installs `pip` which is required in the next step.